California wildfires prompt evacuations amid heat wave

 “Wearing heavy firefighting gear, carrying packs, dragging hose, swinging tools, the folks out there are just taking a beating," he said.

-Ewald also said there could be other fires in LA County as the searing heat continues.
-Bulldozers to cut firebreaks will be staffed around the county Thursday as a precaution, he said.

-“This is the fire that's burning right now.
-But we have 4,000 square miles (10,360 square kilometers) of LA County that we have to consider for tomorrow," he said.

-Another fire burned at least four buildings, including a home, and prompted evacuations in the Dulzura area in eastern San Diego County near the Mexican border.
-It swiftly grew to more than 1,600 acres (647.5 hectares) acres and prompted evacuation orders for at least 400 homes, authorities said.
+Another fire burned at least four buildings, including a home, and prompted evacuations in the Dulzura area in eastern San Diego County near the U.S.-Mexico border.
+It swiftly grew to more than 6 square miles and prompted evacuation orders for at least 400 homes, authorities said.
+The fire was 5% contained.

 No injuries were immediately reported, but there were “multiple close calls” as residents rushed to flee, said Capt.
 Thomas Shoots with the California Department of Forestry and Fire Protection.